 A time zone is any of the twenty-four divisions of the Earth's surface used to determine a uniform local standard for legal, commercial and social purposes.
 Each of the zones is about 15° of longitude in width (with local variations) and tends to follow the boundaries of countries and their subdivisions.

-The 1884 International Meridian Conference, which met in Washington, D.C. at

-    the behest of the President of the United States, established the imaginary

-    prime meridian as the starting reference line for time zones.
-The meridian

-    (longitude of 0°) passes through Greenwich, England, which is the site of

-    the Royal Greenwich Observatory founded in 1675.
+The 1884 International Meridian Conference, which met in Washington, D.C. at the behest of the President of the United States, established the imaginary prime meridian as the starting reference line for time zones.
+The meridian (longitude of 0°) runs through the city of Greenwich, England, which is the site of the Royal Greenwich Observatory founded in 1675.

-    Greenwich Mean Time (GMT) is named after the city and observatory in

-    England.
-Local time is one hour ahead for each zone east of the prime

-    meridian and one hour behind for each one west of it.
-Central European Time,

-    or CET, has also been adopted by Western European countries.
-It is one hour

-    ahead of GMT.
+What is known as Greenwich Mean Time (GMT) is named after the city and observatory in England.
+Central European Time, or CET, has also been adopted by Western European countries.
+It is one hour ahead of GMT.

-    China is the largest country with only one zone.
-China also has the widest

-    spanning zone in terms of land.
-Before 1949 China was separated into five
+China contains only one time zone within the country.
+It additionally has the world's widest spanning zone in terms of land.
+Before 1949 the country was split into five zones.

-    time zones.

-    There are twenty-two places in the world where three or more time zones

-    meet.
-One example of this is where the borders of Finland, Norway and Russia
+There are twenty-two places in the world where three or more time zones meet.
+One example of this is where the borders of Finland, Norway and Russia meet.

-    meet.